JackNel/PlayerTrackerSpring/README.md

 # PlayerTrackerSpring

 Basic CRUD app to store a list of your favorite NFL players.
-The purpose of this application was to get some practice with Spring MVC and SQL queries.
+The purpose of this application is to practice with Spring MVC and SQL queries.

 ####Functionality: